kgateway-dev/kgateway/CONTRIBUTING.md

 For more detailed guidance on contributing to the documentation, check out the guide on the [docs website](https://docs.solo.io/gloo-edge/latest/contributing).

+### Setting up the development environment

+Instructions for setting the development environment can be found in the [developer guide](https://docs.solo.io/gloo-edge/latest/guides/dev/setting-up-dev-environment/).

 ### Small bug fixes

 If your bug fix is small (around 20 lines of code) just open a pull request.
 We will try to merge it as soon as possible,